 Originally, the filling must be made by double boiling method, meaning the egg mixture must be cooked on a heatproof bowl that stay on top of a boiling pan, until it thicken up.
 Then let cool to room temperature for about almost 1 hour.
-I decide to go shortcut on this since Bear was OK with that the last time and I do not wish to prolong my baking time further.
+I decide to go shortcut on this.
 It totally depends on you to choice how you want to do in this situation. :)

 Remember; do not fill up the cup fully like mine here.

 Another mistake, of course.
 My bad greed!
 Only fill up to 2/3 of it, please.
 Because the egg filling will expand quite a lot during baking, so if you fill it up fully, there is a high chance that your filling is gonna erupt.
 And that’s a hell lot of oven cleaning, you don’t even want to imagine.
 Mine erupt a bit too, but luckily, minor damage. ;)

 Step 8: Put the tarts into the preheated oven, last rack.

 Step 9: Bake them for 25 to 30 minutes or until the top of the custard caramelize a bit.
 During the baking time, if you see that your fillings are popping up like balloons.
 That’s totally normal.